espkz/pgr-gacha-sim/README.md

 - Gets a little slow because I think that's Streamlit latency (will look for a different place to host)

 ## TODO
-- Blue banner (? how the hell is the A-rank pool thing going to work)
+- Update patch choices for future (Through the Tide Home, Woven Prologue, Ideal Cage)
-- Update the banner for global
+- Veronica update

 ### Maybe
 - Weapon banner (is going to be a pain because of the individual off-rates but surely—)